Matt Brown (broadcaster)

-Matthew Brown (born 14 August 1973 in Lancashire) is a British television presenter.
+Matthew Brown (born 14 August 1973) is a British television presenter.

 Career

-He started out in 1999 hosting Nickelodeon UK along with Mike McClean, Simon Amstell, Casey-Jane Rand, Mounya Khamlichi and Yiolanda Koppel, but is best known for presenting the ITV2 spin-off programmes Love Island Aftersun, which he hosted in 2005 with Celebrity Love Island winner Jayne Middlemiss in 2006, and I'm a Celebrity...Get Me Out of Here!
+He started out in 1999 hosting Nickelodeon UK along with Mike McClean, Simon Amstell, Mounya Khamlichi and Yiolanda Koppel, but is best known for presenting the ITV2 spin-off programmes Love Island Aftersun, which he hosted in 2005 with Celebrity Love Island winner Jayne Middlemiss in 2006, and I'm a Celebrity...Get Me Out of Here!
 NOW!, with Tara Palmer-Tomkinson.
 He also hosts the UK Top Ten on Eat Cinema, with Mohini Sule.

 Radio

 Matt is also a radio presenter, and in early 2007 could be heard on Capital Radio in London and 96 Trent FM in Nottinghamshire.
 Matt co-hosted the breakfast show for Fox FM (later Heart Oxfordshire) with Giselle Ruskin.
 As of 12/07/2010, Matt Brown hosted the Breakfast show alongside Michelle Jordan of the newly merged radio stations (Heart Berkshire and Heart Oxfordshire), namely Heart Thames Valley.
 Matt left Heart in 2016.
 As of September, 2017 he started hosting weekend afternoons on Magic FM.